CrazyZhang666/EAappEmulater/README-en.md

 - Switch game language
 - You can start ea games directly without going through steam
 - Can bypass the language restrictions of ea account
+- Built-in EA app native interface to complete some functions in the simulator, such as purchasing games/adding and deleting friends/chatting with friends, etc.

 ## Problems

-- Unable to use the friend system
 - Unable to download and check for game updates
 - Unable to use cloud saves

 ## Roadmap

 - Add offline mode
-- Fix friend system
 - Support downloading games

 ## Supported Games